ben-marshall/microcoder/docs/programs-writing.md

 - `goto <block>`

-The `goto` operation will immediatly and unconditionally move control flow of the program to the start of the named block.
+The `goto` operation will immediately and unconditionally move control flow of the program to the start of the named block.

 - `ifeqz <variable> <block>`